How to Make Flavored Toothpicks

-- When it is time to remove them from the jar, have your paper towels (2–3) tweezers and tongs (if needed) ready.
+- When it is time to remove them from the jar, have your paper towels (two to three), tweezers and tongs (if needed) ready.

 - Set out two paper towels on top of each other on the counter next to the bottle.

-- Open the lid and start to remove the sticks, shaking off any excess oil into the jar before setting on the towel.
+- Open the lid and start to remove the sticks, shaking off any excess oil into the jar before setting the sticks on the towel.

 - Set the sticks out in a single layer and gently cover with another towel, pressing down gently.

-- Leave like this for 2-3 hours until completely dry.
+- Leave like this for two to three hours until completely dry.

 Tips and Suggestions

-- These make fantastic gift ideas when popped into some homemade envelopes, boxes, containers the choice is limitless.
+- These make fantastic gift ideas when popped into some homemade envelopes, boxes or containers—the choices are limitless.

-- Perfect additions for any food-based business such as a restaurant, cafe, bed & breakfast or guest house.
+- They make perfect additions for any food-based business, such as a restaurant, cafe, bed & breakfast or guest house.

-- Keep your container of essential oil for the next batch you make, don't throw it out.
-Screw on lid tightly and store away marked with a label what it is for, the blend and the date.
+- Keep your container of essential oil for the next batch you make—don't throw it out.
+Screw the lid on tightly and store away marked with a label what it is for, the blend and the date.

-- Handy to have a few in work for those bad breath cases!
+- They're handy to have a few in work for those bad breath cases!